 Predictive Modeling is an engineering approach that helps engineers answer the following questions:

-Predictive modeling is based on building, managing and evaluating approximation models (also called RSM models, surrogate models, metamodels etc.)
+Predictive Modeling is based on building, managing and evaluating predictive models that are also often called approximation models, response surface models (RSM), reduced oreder models (ROM), surrogate models, metamodels etc.

-Approximation models are used for predicting function’s response values or behavior of the product designs without running new simulations and full-scale experiments.
-At the basis, an approximation model is a complex polynomial that describes model’s response surface or, in other words, a substitution (“black box”) of existing data or simulation.
+Predictive models are used for predicting function’s response values or behavior of the product designs without running new simulations and full-scale experiments.
+At the basis, a predictive model is a complex polynomial that describes model’s response surface or, in other words, a substitution (“black box”) of existing data or simulation.

-Approximation models also allow capturing essential knowledge from vast amounts of data in a convenient format, safely exchange models between partners preserving IP rights and accelerate the computation of complex simulation models by many orders of magnitude, for example, for fast parametric and optimization studies.
+Predictive models allow capturing essential knowledge from vast amounts of data in a convenient format, safely exchange models between partners preserving IP rights and accelerate the computation of complex simulation models by many orders of magnitude, for example, for fast parametric and optimization studies.

-pSeven is a «Swiss Army Knife» for building, validating and evaluating approximation models:
+pSeven is a «Swiss Army Knife» for building and managing predictive models:

-pSeven provides a variety of industry-proven techniques for any type of data and approximation:
+pSeven provides a variety of industry-proven techniques for building predictive models from any type of data:

-Data Fusion is a highly powerful tool in pSeven that contributes to approximation techniques and handles datasets of variable fidelities.
-As an input for building approximation models, it uses high- and low-fidelity data sets.
+Data Fusion is a highly powerful tool in pSeven that contributes to predictive modeling techniques and handles datasets of variable fidelities.
+As an input for building predictive models, it uses high- and low-fidelity data sets.
 It is supposed that these data sets are generated using high-fidelity and low-fidelity sources or models respectively, for example, experimental and simulation data.
-With Data Fusion, the number of expensive experiments and simulations can be reduced due to more accurate predictions made with approximation models.
+With Data Fusion, the number of expensive experiments and simulations can be reduced due to more accurate predictions made with such models.

 Provide high-fidelity data

-Data Fusion allows users to meet their specific requirements for an approximation model using a wide range of powerful techniques:
+Data Fusion allows users to meet their specific requirements for a predictive model using a wide range of powerful techniques: